Skip to Content

 Tuition Assistance Top-Up

-Does your college tuition cost more than what’s covered by the Department of Defense (DoD) Tuition Assistance (TA) program?
+Does your college tuition cost more than what’s covered by the Defense Department (DOD) Tuition Assistance (TA) program?
 Find out if you can get more money to help pay for school through the Tuition Assistance Top-Up program.

 Am I eligible for Tuition Assistance Top-Up?

-You may be eligible for Tuition Assistance Top-Up if you’re approved for federal TA and you meet both of these requirements.
+You may be eligible for Tuition Assistance Top-Up if you’re approved for Tuition Assistance and you meet both of these requirements.

 Both of these must be true: